Bringing the world's buried wetlands back from the dead

 The rain pools in shallow depressions known as prairie potholes and quickly flushes out insects from beneath the soil.

 Each pothole becomes a haven for a pair of ducks.
-Two blue-winged teals dabble on one pothole.
-On the next pothole are two more ducks, then two more and so on to the horizon.
+Two blue-winged teals dabble in one pothole that's sprung back to life with the rains.
+Nearby, a mallard hen keeps her head down to the water, stuffing herself with insects and vegetation to store up the energy she'll need raise her next brood, while a male, or drake, watches vigilantly for any predators.
+On the next pothole, two more ducks, then two more and so on, all the way to the horizon.

+Each spring and fall bring an even greater influx of waterfowl: clouds of migrating snow geese that descend en masse, lingering for a few days on the larger water bodies as they pass between breeding grounds in Canada and their winter refuges to the south.

 But to farmers, these wetlands carved into the earth by glaciers some 10,000 years ago can be an adversary.
-They bog down tractors and can kill young crops, leaving patches of lifeless stalks.
+The muddy holes bog down tractors and rot newly planted seeds and they can kill young crops, leaving patches of lifeless stalks.

-Some farmers steer around them, planting in swirling patterns to avoid wet areas.
-Other times, the wetlands are removed, often to make way for corn.
+Some farmers steer around them, planting seeds in swirling patterns to avoid wet areas often smaller in size than the hulking combines that appear at harvest time.
+Other wetlands are removed, often to make way for corn.

+"It's the crop of the younger generation and I've got to think ahead," says farmer Barton Schott, who drained several wetlands this summer to improve the corn fields he plans to pass onto one of his sons.

+Schott gestured at fields dotted with "nuisance wetlands" as he navigated his truck down a bumpy dirt road.

 Despite their mind-boggling numbers — several million potholes are spread across a region that covers portions of five states and three Canadian provinces— these wetlands are steadily blinking out.
 One by one, they're being drained or plowed under.